ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 A *tier 1* exchange is defined as an exchange that appears in the top 10 of exchange ranking sites such as [defillama.com/cexs](https://defillama.com/cexs)

-Exchange discussions and details are always under Non-Disclosure Agreement (‘NDA’).
-To clear up some misconceptions, we can release the following details
+Exchange discussions and details are always under Non-Disclosure Agreement ('NDA').
+To clear up some misconceptions, we can release the following details.

 - Listings are usually expensive.
 - Exchanges do not buy liquidity or any of the native tokens or coins on the open market generally.
-Instead, we use a third-party Market Maker (‘MM’), which has access to an API with a preallocated amount of ERG and USDT it uses to create a liquid market.
+Instead, we use a third-party Market Maker ('MM'), which has access to an API with a preallocated amount of ERG and USDT it uses to create a liquid market.
 The MM can only buy/sell and lacks the credentials to withdraw assets.
-- All major exchanges have been approached.
-The EF has not rejected any exchanges due to them being too expensive.
+- All major exchanges have been approached, and the EF has not rejected any exchanges due to them being too expensive.

 **‘But why is coin x listed?’**

 Possible reasons include the following:

 - They are a native asset on an already integrated chain (i.e., ERC20, Cosmos, etc.).
 Therefore, very little work is required to add and maintain a new chain here.
-- For Layer 1’s:
+- For Layer 1's:
     - Have venture-capitalist funding and connections, which they can utilise to get listed early.
     - Have a smaller public distribution than ERG and can bargain with exchanges for a percentage of their total supply.
     - Are less complex than Ergo, with no native asset support, no need to worry about UTXO dust, etc.